cwi-dis/cwipc_realsense2/readme.md

 - Build the resultant Visual Studio solution.
 - The outputs are going to end up in the `build` subdirectory.
 	- More exact locations to be provided...
+	- TBD: copy the outputs to a known location (for subsequent installing)

 ## MacOS